EllyLoel/ellyloel.com/src/input/content/blog/CSS Grid vs Flexbox: How to decide (with examples).md

 ![Not the hero we deserved, but the hero we needed.](./src/assets/img/hero-we-needed.png)

 The [law of the instrument](https://en.wikipedia.org/wiki/Law_of_the_instrument) is a cognitive bias that involves an over-reliance on a familiar tool.
-This perfectly describes most web developers' relationship with Flexbox 🤣.
+This perfectly describes most web developers' relationship with Flexbox {% emoji "🤣", "ROFL." %}.

 <figure>
   <blockquote>If the only tool you have is a hammer, it is tempting to treat everything as if it were a nail</blockquote>